-- Against a physician, who in the general practice of medicine, deviates from the general accepted standards of practice in the community.
+- Against a physician, who, in the general practice of medicine, deviates from the generally accepted standards of practice in the community.

 - Against a medical specialist who deviates from a nationally accepted standard of practice for specialists in that field of medicine.

 A doctor in South Carolina is responsible for providing a standard of care equal to the doctor’s training and experience under a particular set of circumstances.
 The medical standard of care changes depending on a number of factors specific to your situation.
 Although medical malpractice is really a form of negligence, it generally must be proven through the use of expert witnesses since the issues involved almost always require specialized knowledge and skills which are beyond those of the average lay juror.

 Even if you prove that your doctor was negligent (that the doctor’s conduct fell below the standard of care required under those circumstances), you must still prove that his or her “departure from good and accepted medical care” caused the injury.

 Securing Compensation for Medical Malpractice Lawsuits

 The last element that must be established is damages.
 Possible damages include past and future medical bills, including specialized medical care for life, past and future lost wages, and pain and suffering.

 When Is a Medical Malpractice Claim Appropriate?

 In a lawsuit against a physician, medical malpractice claims most commonly occur under the following circumstances:

 - The physician delayed diagnosis of a medical condition, or failed to diagnosis the patient’s medical condition altogether;